Bret Harte: Career in California

 Harte moved to California in 1853, later working there in a number of capacities, including miner, teacher, messenger, and journalist; he was also secretary of the San Francisco Mint.
 He spent part of his life in the northern California coastal town of Union (now Arcata), a settlement on Humboldt Bay, as a tutor and school teacher, then a printer's devil on The Northern Californian, and went on to reporting news, writing poems, and occasionally, acting editor.
 He left after three years, due to receiving lynching threats for writing an editorial about the 26 February 1860 Wiyot massacre.

 Union was established as a provisioning center for mining camps in the interior.

 The Wells Fargo Messenger of July 1916 relates that after an unsuccessful attempt to make a living in the gold camps, Harte signed on as a messenger with Wells Fargo & Co.
 Express.
 He guarded treasure boxes on stagecoaches for a few months, then gave it up to become the schoolmaster at a school near the town of Sonora, in the Sierra foothills.
 He created his character Yuba Bill from his memory of an old stagecoach driver.

-Among Harte's first literary efforts was a poem published in The Golden Era in 1857 and, in October of that same year, his first prose piece on "A Trip Up the Coast".
-In the spring of 1860 he was hired as editor of The Golden Era, which he attempted to make into a more literary publication.
-Mark Twain later recalled that, as an editor, Harte struck "a new and fresh and spirited note" which "rose above that orchestra's mumbling confusion and was recognizable as music".

-The 1860 massacre of between 80 and 200 Wiyot Indians at the village of Tuluwat (near Eureka in Humboldt County, California) was reported by Harte in San Francisco and New York.
+The 1860 massacre by white settlers of between 80 and 200 Wiyot Indians at the village of Tuluwat (near Eureka in Humboldt County, California) was reported by Harte in San Francisco and New York.
 While serving as assistant editor of the Northern Californian, Harte was left in charge of the paper during the temporary absence of his boss, Stephen G. Whipple.
 Harte published a detailed account condemning the slayings, writing:

 [A] more shocking and revolting spectacle was never exhibited to the eyes of a Christian and civilized people.
 Old women, wrinkled and decrepit, lay weltering in blood, their brains dashed out and dabbled with their long gray hair.
 Infants scarce a span long, with their faces cloven with hatchets and their bodies ghastly with wounds.

 After he published the editorial, Harte's life was threatened, and he was forced to flee one month later.
 Harte quit his job and moved to San Francisco, where an anonymous letter published in a city paper describing widespread community approval of the massacre was attributed to him.
 In addition, no one was ever brought to trial, despite the evidence of a planned attack and of references to specific individuals, including a rancher named Larabee and other members of the unofficial militia called the Humboldt Volunteers.